maikschneider/bw_focuspoint_images/README.md

     **static TypoScript template** or manually include setup and constants.

-3. Include PageTS

-    To add the Focuspoint element to the common tab of the new content element wizard, include the **static PageTS** in the page properties or manually include `EXT:bw_focuspoint_images/Configuration/PageTS/wizard.tsconfig`

-4. Define your own wizard fields
+3. Define your own wizard fields

     There are **no default fields** defined!
 An example with working frontend output can be found in the PageTS section.

 ### Usage

-Add the new content element "SVG Focuspoints" to any page, link a new image and start adding your focus areas.
+Add the new content element "Image with Focuspoints" to any page, link a new image and start adding your focus areas.

 ![Backend view](https://bytebucket.org/blueways/bw_focuspoint_images/raw/master/Documentation/Images/backend-collage.jpg)